The closest alternatives to Cooling Rack are Cooking Pan and Parchment Paper, DIY Cooling Rack, Crumpled-Foil Rack, Wood Slats, and Larger Plates.

 The lines on the board help with cutting your goodies evenly after they've cooled off.

-- Key Characteristics: This substitute elevates the baked goods and allows air circulation, similar to a cooling rack.
+- Key Characteristics: This substitute improves the baked goods and allows air circulation, similar to a cooling rack.
 It is a simple and convenient option.

 - Usage: Place a piece of parchment paper on a cooking pan, then transfer the baked goods onto the parchment paper to cool.
 The elevated position helps promote airflow and prevents the items from becoming too moist on the bottom.